Master of Education in School Counseling

-Visit the School Counseling Advising Guide to find out more information on program requirements, handbooks, forms, practicum, internship, and licensure requirements.
+Visit the School Counseling Program Page to find out more information on program requirements, handbooks, forms, practicum, internship, and licensure requirements.

 Visit the Graduate Online Advising Guide for information on the School of Education programs, background checks, degree completion plans, licensure testing, and LiveText.

-Review the Orientation to the School Counseling Program for an overview about the School Counseling Program and the School Counseling Program Manual to find out information on admission requirements, faculty advising, discipline, remediation, appeal processes, internship, and practicum information, and other school and program policies on the School Counseling Advising Guide.
+Review the School Counseling Program Handbook for an overview about the School Counseling Program and the School Counseling Program Handbook l to find out information on admission requirements, faculty advising, discipline, remediation, appeal processes, internship, and practicum information, and other school and program policies on the School Counseling Program Page.

 Candidates must be approved through Gate 3 in order to be approved for an internship.
 All Gate 3 deadlines and requirements must be met for each semester of internship.
 COUC 504, 522, 698 COSC 501, 505, 512, 611, 660, 661, METL/GAT2 test code must be completed prior to internship.
 View information on the required internships.